Group members

 Masoud Rafiei Ravandi (MSc 2015)

 Masoud studied the mid-infrared halo of the Andromeda galaxy.
-He is now a PhD student at the University of Waterloo and Perimeter Institute.
+He completed his PhD at the University of Waterloo and Perimeter Institute.
 Find Masoud’s publications here.

 Sophia Lianou (PDF 2012-2015)